 Disaster Hero

-I wrote the screenplay for an educational children’s online game called DISASTER HERO.
+I wrote the screenplay for an educational children’s online game called Disaster Hero.
 The educational goal of that game was to teach children how to prepare for natural disasters.
-This game is free to play online at www.disasterhero.com, and it was produced in 2012 by Legacy Games, in cooperation with the U.S. government.
-Here’s the official description of the game from the DISASTER HERO site:
+Disaster Hero was produced in 2012 by Legacy Games, in cooperation with the U.S. government.
+For many years, this game was free to play online at www.disasterhero.com (which is no longer active).
+Here’s the official description of the game:

 “Do you have the skills needed to prepare, survive and recover from a natural disaster?
 Join Dante Shields, the internationally famous disaster specialist, and his genius prodigy, Mika, in the high-tech holographic simulation gameshow, Disaster Hero.
 Compete against the members of Dante’s elite disaster specialist team in four different disaster scenarios; earthquakes, tornadoes, hurricanes, and floods.
 If you can prove victorious then you could become the next Disaster Hero!”